corepunk-community/faq/README.md

 Yes, the items required had a relatively high drop rate in Alpha 3 and at least Talent Renewal Cubes were able to be purchased from a vendor for about 25 gold.

+### Can we change the ability points put in to Q, W, E, R?

+No.

 ### What are Universal Abilities?

 You can choose two universal abilities, which are sort of like Summoner Spell's in League of Legends.

-You can purchase them in the war camp to the west of Goldenfield, and you can get your first one around level 5 and your second around level 10.
+You can purchase them in the war camp to the west of Goldenfield, and you can get your first one at level 5 and your second at level 10.

 ### How do I use runes?